-No Ground-Mounted Solar Electric Installation shall be constructed until evidence has been provided to the Planning Board that the utility company that operates the electrical grid where the installation is to be located has approved the solar electric installation owner or operator's intent to install an interconnected customer-owned generator and that the utility can and will connect the proposed generator into their power grid.
-Offgrid systems shall be exempt from this requirement.
+No Ground-Mounted Solar Electric Installation shall be constructed, nor building permit issued, until evidence has been provided to the Planning Board that the utility company that operates the electrical grid where the installation is to be located has approved the solar electric installation owner or operator's intent to install an interconnected customer-owned generator and that the utility has approved connection of the proposed generator into their power grid.
+Off-grid systems shall be exempt from this requirement.